Astera-Finance/astera/tests/echidna/README.md

 214. ✅ Users must not be able to steal funds from flashloans.
 215. ✅ The total value borrowed must always be less than the value of the collaterals.
 216. 🚚
-217. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `liquidityIndex` should monotonically increase when there is collateral.
+217. ✅ The `liquidityIndex` should monotonically increase when there is collateral.
-218. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `variableBorrowIndex` should monotonically increase when there is debt.
+218. ✅ The `variableBorrowIndex` should monotonically increase when there is debt.
 219. ✅ A user with debt should have at least an aToken balance `setUsingAsCollateral`.
 220. 🚚
 221. 🚚